Ram Jethmalani: Political career

-In the general elections of 2004, he contested against Atal Bihari Vajpayee from the Lucknow constituency as an independent candidate.
+In the 2004 Indian general election, he contested against Atal Bihari Vajpayee from the Lucknow Lok Sabha constituency as an independent candidate.
 The Indian National Congress did not field their candidates in this election; however, he lost.
-Later on, in 2010, he was given a Rajya Sabha ticket by Bharatiya Janta Party from Rajasthan and he was elected.
+Later on, in 2010, he was given a Rajya Sabha ticket by Bharatiya Janata Party from Rajasthan and he was elected.
 He was also a member of the Committee on Personnel, Public Grievances, Law and Justice.
 Jethmalani has been criticised as being "opportunistic" as a result of this.
 Jethmalani was noted for speaking his mind; at a reception hosted by the Pakistan High Commission for the Pakistan Foreign Minister Hina Rabbani Khar who was on a visit to India on 28 July 2011, Jethmalani in the presence of the Chinese ambassador called China an enemy of both India and Pakistan and warned the Indians and Pakistanis to beware of the Chinese.

-In December 2009, the Committee on Judicial Accountability stated that it considered that recommendations for judicial appointments should only be made after a public debate, including review by members of the bar of the affected high courts.
-This statement was made in relation to controversy about the appointments of justices C. K. Prasad and P. D. Dinakaran.
+In December 2009, the Committee on Judicial Accountability and Judicial Reforms stated that it considered that recommendations for judicial appointments should only be made after a public debate, including review by members of the bar of the affected high courts.
+This statement was made in relation to controversy about the appointments of justices Chandramauli Kumar Prasad and P. D. Dinakaran.
 The statement was signed by Jethmalani, Shanti Bhushan, Fali Sam Nariman, Anil B. Divan, Kamini Jaiswal and Prashant Bhushan.

-In 2012, Jethmalani wrote to then Bhartiya Janata Party (BJP) President Nitin Gadkari, accusing opposition BJP leaders of being "silent against the huge corruption" within the ruling UPA-II government, and stated that BJP "is sick".
+In 2012, Jethmalani wrote to then Bharatiya Janata Party President Nitin Gadkari, accusing opposition BJP leaders of being "silent against the huge corruption" within the ruling UPA-II government, and stated that BJP "is sick".
 Jethmalani's letter became public on the internet.
 The same year, in November, Jethmalani stated "When there are serious allegations against Gadkari, he should have stayed away, if only to raise his stature in the public eye".
 He also said "I am sure the RSS is trying to influence the functioning of the BJP.
 After all, BJP leaders have grown up with the RSS".

 In May 2013, BJP expelled Jethmalani from the party for six years, for having made anti-party statements.
 In October 2013, defamation charges were framed against BJP seeking as "null and void and damages" for making a statement that he was not a fit person to be member of the party.